vinsol/nectarcommerce/_posts/2016-04-13-model-function-extension.md

 An extension and its use with Nectar can be viewed as Producer / Consumer relationship bound by a communication protocol.

-**Extension** which want to add a function, say fn\_from\_outside to Nectar Product Model, is a **Producer (Service Code)**.
+**Extension** which wants to add a function, say fn\_from\_outside to Nectar Product Model, is a **Producer (Service Code)**.

 **Nectar Model** is a **Consumer (Consumer Code)** allowing the new function additions through a **communication protocol (Library Code)**

-Let's begin the journey of incremental changes to bring consumer, service and library code into existence starting from a simple use-case of adding a function, say `fn_from_outside`.
+Let's begin the journey of incremental changes to bring consumer, service and library code into existence starting from a simple use-case of adding a function, say `fn_from_outside`, to Nectar Product.

 >
-Note: Please refer [Intro to Metaprogramming]() for more information on Metaprogramming in Elixir
+Note: Please refer [Introduction to Metaprogramming](http://vinsol.com/blog/2016/04/14/introduction-to-metaprogramming/) for more information on Metaprogramming in Elixir

-1. A straightforward way to add a function, say fn\_from\_outside, to Nectar Product would be to add it directly in Nectar.Product, but it requires change in Nectar source.
-Let's move to next step for the workaround to avoid modification to Nectar.Product
+1. A straightforward way to add a function, say fn\_from\_outside, to Nectar Product would be adding it directly in Nectar.Product, but it requires change in Nectar source.
+Let's move to the next step for avoiding any modification to Nectar.Product

     <script src="https://gist.github.com/pikender/a60a3c193f3077f648daa6f81f2c5f17/a0608017b19c05337e71bd79231e3562bf190131.js"></script>